Planning a Route 66 Holiday

 - Get unparalleled views of St Louis city from the top of Gateway Arch, a 630 ft monument that holds the title as the worlds tallest arch

-- Embark on an exciting helicopter flight above the Grand Canyon
+- Embark on an exciting helicopter flight over the Grand Canyon

 - Visit the Petrified Forest National Park in Arizona and take in its unique landscape of brightly coloured petrified trees

 - Catch an exciting Cirque du Soleil show in Las Vegas

 - Take a selfie under the iconic ‘Route 66 – End of the Trail’ sign at Santa Monica Pier

 What vehicle is best for me?

 The three most popular ways to travel Route 66 are by car, motorhome or motorcycle.

 We have available a large range of cars to suit couples and families of all sizes, with everything from compact cars to large SUVs.
-You can choose to just hire a car or alternatively take advantage of our Route 66 self drive itinerary that includes car hire, one way fees and accommodation pre-booked for you.
+You can choose to just hire a car or alternatively take advantage of our America’s Route 66 self drive itinerary that includes car hire, one way fees and accommodation pre-booked for you.